Save big (up to $1,875) on small business tools with our free membership, business.com+

 Businesses are prioritizing consumer loyalty through advertising and marketing.
 Due to its importance, businesses are relying on industry professionals and outsourcing these efforts.
 This outsourcing continues to grow the graphic design industry.

-According to the BLS, the graphic design sector is expected to grow by 3 percent through 2032 to meet industry demand — consistent with the average growth rate across all occupations.
-An average of 22,800 graphic designer jobs are projected each year over the next decade.
+According to the BLS, employment of graphic designers is projected to grow 2 percent through 2034 to meet industry demand, with approximately 20,000 job openings anticipated each year over the next decade.

 Did you find this content helpful?